rachelwright8/Ahya-White-Syndromes/README.md

 WGCNA also requires a table of "traits", in our case simply healthy state and individual genotype ID: "diseasetraits_reps.csv"
 Columns are traits, rows are samples.
 0 and 1 denote the presence and absence of these "traits", respectively.

-PCoA script requires variance stabilized gene expression for all genes.
+PCoA script requires variance stabilized gene expression for all genes "VSDandPVALS_disease.csv".